-Title premiums from agency operations increased \$1,383 million, or 38%, in the year ended December 31, 2021 as compared to 2020, and increased \$638 million, or 22%, in the year ended December 31, 2020 as compared to 2019.
-The current trends in the agency business reflect an improving residential purchase environment in many markets throughout the country and a concerted effort by management to increase remittances with existing agents as well as cultivate new relationships with potential new agents.
-In addition, lower mortgage rates have resulted in a surge in refinance business with agents, which is further impacted by changes in underlying real estate activity in the geographic regions in which the independent agents operate.
+Title premiums from agency operations decreased \$1,006 million, or 20%, in the year ended December 31, 2022 as compared to 2021, and increased \$1,383 million, or 38%, in the year ended December 31, 2021 as compared to 2020.
+The current trends in the agency business reflect a softening residential purchase environment in many markets throughout the country and a dramatic decline in residential refinance transactions, consistent with trends in the direct business.
+In addition in 2021 and 2020, lower mortgage rates during those years resulted in a surge in refinance business with agents, which was further impacted by changes in underlying real estate activity in the geographic regions in which the independent agents operate.

-Escrow, title-related and other fees increased by \$446 million, or 16%, in the year ended December 31, 2021 as compared to 2020, and increased by \$393 million, or 16%, in the year ended December 31, 2020 as compared to 2019.
-Escrow fees, which are more closely related to our direct operations, increased by \$225 million, or 19%, in the year ended December 31, 2021, as compared to 2020, and increased \$271 million, or 30%, in the year ended December 31, 2020 as compared to 2019.
-The increase in the year ended December 31, 2021 as compared to 2020 are primarily due to the increase in closed order volume.
-The increase in the year ended December 31, 2020 as compared to 2019 is primarily due to stronger residential refinance revenue, which has relatively higher escrow fees than residential purchase and commercial transactions.
-Other fees in the Title segment, excluding escrow fees, increased by \$221 million, or 14%, in the year ended December 31, 2021 as compared to 2020, and increased \$122 million, or 8%, in the year ended December 31, 2020 as compared to 2019.
-The increase in Other fees in the year ended December 31, 2021 as compared to 2020, and the increase in Other fees in the year ended December 31, 2020 as compared to 2019 was primarily driven by an increase in revenues related to our ServiceLink business in addition to increases in various individually immaterial items.
-The change in both escrow fees and other fees is directionally consistent with the change in title premiums from direct operations in 2021 and 2020.
+Escrow, title-related and other fees decreased by \$726 million, or 22%, in the year ended December 31, 2021 as compared to 2021, and increased by \$446 million, or 16%, in the year ended December 31, 2021 as compared to 2021, and increased \$225 million, or 19%, in the year ended December 31, 2021 as compared to 2021, and increased \$225 million, or 19%, in the year ended December 31, 2021 as compared to 2021, and increased by \$414 million, or 30%, in the year ended December 31, 2022, as compared to 2021, and increased in the year ended December 31, 2022 as compared to 2021 is primarily due to the decrease in closed order volume including the decline in residential refinance volume, which have relatively higher escrow fees than residential purchase and commercial transactions.
+The increase in the year ended December 31, 2021 as compared to 2020 is primarily due to the increase in closed order volume.
+Other fees in the Title segment, excluding escrow fees, decreased by \$311 million, or 17%, in the year ended December 31, 2022 as compared to 2021, and increased \$221 million, or 14%, in the year ended December 31, 2021 as compared to 2020.
+The decrease in Other fees in the year ended December 31, 2022 as compared to 2021 was primarily driven by a decrease in revenues related to our ServiceLink business in addition to decreases in various individually immaterial items.
+The increase in Other fees in the year ended December 31, 2021 as compared to 2020 was primarily driven by an increase in revenues related to our ServiceLink business in addition to increases in various individually immaterial items.
+The change in both escrow fees and other fees is directionally consistent with the change in title premiums from direct operations in 2022 and 2021

 Interest and investment income levels are primarily a function of securities markets, interest rates and the amount of cash available for investment.
-Interest and investment income decreased \$42 million, or 28%, in the year ended December 31, 2021, as compared to 2020, and decreased \$51 million in the year ended December 31, 2020 as compared to 2019.
+Interest and investment income increased \$104 million, or 95%, in the year ended December 31, 2022, as compared to 2021, and decreased \$42 million, or 28%, in the year ended December 31, 2021 as compared to 2020.
+The increase in the year ended December 31, 2022 as compared to 2021 was primarily attributable to increased income from our tax-deferred property exchange business and higher yields on our short-term investments when compared to 2021.
 The decrease in the year ended December 31, 2021 as compared to 2020 was primarily attributable to decreased average fixed maturity portfolio balances, decreased dividends on preferred and common stocks and a decline in interest on cash and short-term investments.
-The decrease in the year ended December 31, 2020 as compared to 2019 was primarily driven by a decline in interest income related to the Company's tax-deferred property exchange business and a decline in interest on cash and short-term investments, due to a decline in short-term rates in 2020 as compared to 2019.